 Take off heat.

-*Note: if you want to make this a vegan curry, omit the yogurt or use vegan yogurt.
+*Note: if you want to make this a vegan curry, omit the yogurt or use a vegan option such as coconut yogurt.

 Here are a few tips for making the most out of your recipes with coconut milk.

 First things first – to get any curry right, you need to be able to pick the best coconut milk for the dish.